dineshglb/Ex4-Evaluation-of-prefix-expression/README.md

 ## Program:
 ```
 /*
-Program to find and display the priority of the operator in the given Postfix expression
+Program to evaluate the given prefix expression
 Developed by:
 RegisterNumber:
 */